Stuffed Bunny Pattern {With Crochet Overalls}

 - Stitch up the side seams and the inner leg seams of the shorts/overalls.

-- Attach the straps with an X at each point, so you see the X stitch on the outside.
+- Attach the straps with an X at each point so you see the X stitch on the outside.

-Share your work with us…
+Could you share your work with us?

-I love seeing your finished projects!
+I love seeing your finished projects on social media.

 I’d love to see your work.